-But employers do have tools they can leverage to address workplace stress, experts say.
-Employee assistance programs that include work-life services are proven to help reduce employee stress, decrease absenteeism and turnover, and improve productivity.
-In addition, research has shown that EAPs have been shown to directly impact disability claims.
+Employee assistance programs (EAPs) that include work-life services are proven to reduce employee stress, decrease absenteeism and turnover, and improve productivity.
+Furthermore, research has shown that EAPs directly reduce disability claims.

 “Organizations looking to compete in a volatile marketplace are proactively addressing stress – this can enhance employee well-being and therefore engagement,” said Dr. Richard A. Chaifetz, chairman and CEO of ComPsych, in a statement published alongside a ComPsych survey.
 “Leveraging the employee assistance program is an important step in dealing with workplace stress.
 A comprehensive EAP not only provides individual counseling but organizational consulting on change management, team building, and interpersonal skill development.”